-Chipotle has nothing on this easy cilantro lime rice recipe!
+Chipotle has nothing on this one pot homemade cilantro lime rice!
 It’s the perfect addition to your buddha bowls, tacos, or a simple side dish to impress your friends.
 It’s ready in 30 minutes and naturally vegan and gluten free.

 This post contains affiliate links, which means I earn a small commission if you buy any products through those links.
 I only link to products I absolutely love and use myself.
 Thank you for making Eat With Clarity possible!